 Working with many neighborhood partners, Nationwide Children’s supports neighborhood beautification efforts, including cleaning vacant lots and picking up litter from the streets and alleys.
-In 2014, eight vacant lots were cleaned and rid of overgrown weeds and shrubs, and litter was removed from 14 streets and alleys.

 South Side Leadership Academy

 Building relationships with community residents is also critical to strengthen the neighborhood.
 One way relationships are being built is through the South Side Leadership Academy.
 This joint effort between Nationwide Children’s, United Way of Central Ohio, Kirwan Institute and Community Development for All People, was formed to equip residents with the knowledge and tools to become change agents in the community.
-During the program, participants attend 10 leadership sessions and complete a community-based team project, and more than 35 leaders have graduated.
+During the program, participants attend 10 leadership sessions and complete a community-based team project, and more than 100 leaders have graduated.

 Urban Food Forest

 Funded by a Parcels to Places Grant, the Urban Food Forest features 13 plant beds and one raised plant bed that is handicap accessible.
 Fruit trees surround the garden.

 The 614 for Linden represents a $25 million investment to the Linden neighborhood to address five of the 10 Big Ideas that were the introduced in the City of Columbus’ One Linden Community Plan.